To apply for a library card:

-Patrons who are 18 or older, and who do not already have an existing library account may register for a digital-only library card online.
-A digital-only card provides instant access to our language learning resources, collection of ebooks, downloadable audiobooks, digital magazines, and streaming TV, movies, and music through the Woodlands Downloadable Library, Hoopla Digital, and RB Digital Magazines.
-Visit the Digital Collections page for a complete listing of the library’s digital resources.
+Patrons who do not already have an existing library account and who live in the Greater Lansing area may register for a digital-only library card online.
+A digital-only card provides instant access to our language learning resources, collection of ebooks, downloadable audiobooks, digital magazines, and streaming TV, movies, and music through the Woodlands Downloadable Library and Hoopla Digital, and more.
+Visit the Digital Services page for a complete listing of the library’s digital resources.

-If you would like to borrow physical library materials, stop into the library with a picture ID and proof of current address to upgrade to a full service library card.
+If you would like to borrow physical library materials, follow the procedures above to upgrade to a full service library card.